jonas-thn/gaussian-splatting-renderer/README.md

 individually for each eye.
 Because WebXR operates strictly in WebGL, the resulting frame had to be passed to Three.js.
 To optimize this transfer, both eyes were rendered into a single texture in a side by side format.
-Inside Three.js, two screen quads were attached to the render layer of each eye.
-I then used custom fragment shaders to map the correct half of the texture to the corresponding view.
+Inside Three.js, custom fragment shaders were then used to map the correct half of the texture to the corresponding view.

-I also implemented a desktop debugging mode that splits the screen in half in order to simulate VR rendering.
+A desktop debugging mode that splits the screen in half in order to simulate VR rendering was also implemented.
 This was crucial because I did not always have access to a VR headset.
-Additionally, I utilized the immersive web emulator to test the basic functionality.
+Additionally, the immersive web emulator was utilized to test the basic functionality.

-The major performance issue was that the stereo texture had to be moved from WebGPU memory to Three.js since I could not use the canvas stacking trick in VR.
+The major performance issue was that the stereo texture had to be moved from WebGPU memory to Three.js since the canvas stacking trick could not be used in VR.
 Unfortunately, the Three.js WebGPU backend is not yet recommended for production for WebXR.
-Therefore, I was not able to eliminate the main bottleneck of a GPU to CPU readback every single frame.
-But I added a render scale that could downscale the size of the texture that had to be sent between CPU and GPU.
+Therefore, it was not possible to eliminate the main bottleneck of a GPU to CPU readback every single frame.
+But a render scale was added that could downscale the size of the texture that had to be sent between CPU and GPU.
 This influences quality but yields a lot better performance on machines with lower memory bandwidth.